-A series of 1DH spectra acquired as temperature is varied, a thermomelt, tracks how peaks in an aptamer 191 192 change and the aptamer unfolds as the temperature increases.
-Starting at a low temperature, multiple spectra 193 are acquired, increasing the temperature after each spectrum to see how the resonances change.
-Starting the 194 series at 5°C and increasing the temperature of the sample by 5°C each time is adequate.
-An example is shown 195 in Figure 5c.
-If peaks disappear too quickly using the above scheme, starting the series at a lower temperature 196 and using smaller temperature increments may be advantageous.
-An advantage of this technique over other 197 techniques to monitor melting is that each imino proton can be tracked individually, allowing one to see if a global 2-state unfolding occurs or if different sections or helices of the aptamer unfold separately as the 198 199 temperature increases.
-It is also possible that some peaks disappear before others due to them being more 200 susceptible to exchange with water.
-As the temperature increases, the signal-to-noise ratio of the spectrum will 201 decrease as the individual peaks broaden.
-We note that the temperature that resonances disappear in the imino 202 NMR spectrum is typically lower than the melt temperature determined using in other methods.
-A temperature 203 scan with and without ligand present is a useful way to confirm binding, as the bound form of the aptamer will 204 generally melt at a higher temperature.
+A series of 1D 1H spectra acquired as temperature is varied, a thermomelt, tracks how peaks in an aptamer change and the aptamer unfolds as the temperature increases.
+Starting at a low temperature, multiple spectra are acquired, increasing the temperature after each spectrum to see how the resonances change.
+Starting the series at 5°C and increasing the temperature of the sample by 5°C each time is adequate.
+An example is shown in Figure 5c.
+If peaks disappear too quickly using the above scheme, starting the series at a lower temperature and using smaller temperature increments may be advantageous.
+An advantage of this technique over other techniques to monitor melting is that each imino proton can be tracked individually, allowing one to see if a global 2-state unfolding occurs or if different sections or helices of the aptamer unfold separately as the temperature increases.
+It is also possible that some peaks disappear before others due to them being more susceptible to exchange with water.
+As the temperature increases, 2018).
+In this titration, imino resonances change their posi- the signal-to-noise ratio of the spectrum will decrease as